 You are eligible to make elective contributions into the plan if you are an employee of the college (non-student).
 You may elect deferrals beginning as early as the first day of employment as an eligible employee.

 Regular full time and part time employees who work half time or more annually and are 21 years old are eligible to have Reed contribute on your behalf after a one year waiting period (certain exceptions apply, see plan document or contact HR for details).
-This waiting period will be waived if the employee was employed at an institution of higher education within four months before the first day with Reed and the former employer made contributions to his/her retirement account.
+This waiting period will be waived if the employee was employed at an institution of higher education within four months before the first day with Reed and the former employer made contributions to their retirement account.
 New employees must provide proof of participation in their former employer's retirement plan within the first 30 days of employment Reed.

 This plan is intended to provide retirement income.
 Each pay period, Reed contributes the equivalent of 10% of your earnings into an account designed to provide income to you in retirement.
 These funds are held by TIAA (Teachers Insurance and Annuity Association and College Retirement Equities Fund) and employees choose from among a variety of investment options.